ORDER OF THE PHOENIX

 Legislative Decree of 13 May 1926 (Off.
 Gaz.
 180, issue A, dated 3 June 1926)

-The Order of the Phoenix was established in 1926 to replace the previously existing Order of George I (which was re-established in 1935 with the restoration of the monarchy, only to be abolished again in 1975).
-The Order is named after the mythical bird, the Phoenix.
+The Order of the Phoenix was established in 1926 in order to replace the previously existing Order of George I (which was re-established in 1935 with the restoration of the monarchy, only to be abolished again in 1975).
+The Order is named after the Phoenix, a mythical bird and symbol of rebirth, and is third in the hierarchy of Orders.

 Like the other Orders, the Order of the Phoenix consists of five classes: the Grand Cross, the Grand Commander, the Commander, the Gold and Silver Cross.